Planning Media Kits, Writing Reports

 Those folders are the media kits.
 Although it’s not the most important aspect of the kit, sometimes the shell can be something creative—I recall as a newspaper editor back in the 1980s getting the media kit from VW when they were re-launching the Beetle, and the kit came in a small beetle-shaped box.

 Cute—but costly.
 Most kits are more mundane and in more practical shells.
-Standard two-pocket folders are typically used—but attractive folders that will have your colors or logo on the cover.
+Standard two-pocket folders are typically used—but use attractive folders that will have your colors or logo on the cover.

-Besides the physical kits, a set of related PR documents is also often packaged on the web.
+Besides the physical kits, a set of related PR documents is more often packaged on the web.
 The media kit may be presented on the web in several different ways: On a web page for the event or thing, whatever it is, you may have links to relevant documents which comprise the kit.
 Or, the kit itself may be a discrete PDF document that presents all of the contained printed documents to any interested web user.

 To illustrate a media kit, let’s imagine a totally bogus scenario.
 Taylor Swift has donated $30 million to Saint Gabriel the Archangel College in River City Iowa, with $15 million funding the construction of new music-fine arts building complete with a 5,000-seat auditorium, and $15 million funding an endowment for both fine arts programming and fine arts scholarships.